iltgg/dots/README.md

 `update-local.sh` does not remove files, only overwrites.
 Delete directory(ies) for fresh update.

-`set-mcahine.sh` changes certain config files to machine specific settings, view script comments for details.
+`set-machine.sh` changes certain config files to machine specific settings, view script comments for details.